Moving to Houston in 2026

 Choosing the right neighborhood will be very important when moving to Houston.
 Houston is divided into two main areas: inside the I-610 Loop (simply called “The Loop”) and outside the Loop.
 These areas vary greatly in lifestyle, housing costs, transportation accessibility, and other factors.

 Life inside “The Loop” is more suited for those who like the urban rhythm: there are plenty of restaurants, bars, cultural venues, and you can get around on foot or by public transportation.
 However, you have to pay for the amenities - renting and buying a home here is more expensive.
-On average, a one-bedroom apartment in neighborhoods like Montrose or Midtown costs from $1,750 to $2,100 a month, and houses can reach $600,000 and up.
-Crime varies by neighborhood, but in general, the closer to downtown, the higher the crime rate.
+On average, one-bedroom apartments in neighborhoods like Montrose, Midtown, and The Heights typically range from $1,900 to $2,400 per month, while home prices in desirable inner-loop neighborhoods often exceed $700,000.

-On the other hand, living off the Ring Road offers a more relaxed atmosphere, spacious homes and a better environment.
-Neighborhoods like Cutty, Sugar Land or The Woodlands attract families and those who want more space for less money.
-Rent is lower here ($1,500 to $1,700 for a studio apartment) and homes can be purchased for around $400,000-$500,000.
+On the other hand, living outside the Loop offers a more relaxed atmosphere, spacious homes and a better environment.
+Neighborhoods like Katy, Sugar Land or The Woodlands attract families and those who want more space for less money.
+Rent is lower here ($1,500 to $1,700 for a one-bedroom apartment) and homes can be purchased for around mid-$400,000s to well above $700,000.
 However, it's almost impossible to live without a car, as most places are highly dispersed.

 As for schools, in the city center the choice is mixed: there are prestigious schools, but the average level is different.
 In the suburbs, however, schools are usually better and consistently rank high in the ratings.